 The original budget, in USD, is based on the Program/Project Cost Table.

-The budget should align with the reporting basis, e.g., on a cash basis when the project is reporting on a cash basis.
+The annual budget should align with the reporting basis, e.g., on a cash basis when the project is reporting on a cash basis.
 It should reflect the planned work program, including activities to be implemented in the upcoming year/period, as well as procurement scheduling (including the contracting and payment scheduling within those contracts).

-The project budget is mirrored in the GFSM accounting system 4Gov, initially established based on the initial budget and subsequently updated after annual budget approvals.
+The project budget is mirrored in the GFSM accounting system Fundware, initially established based on the initial budget and subsequently updated after annual budget approvals.

 Accounting/Transactions